 In 1727, the Quakers in Pennsylvania officially denounced slavery.

-Thomas Clarkson, a young Englishman, emerged as a prominent figure in the British abolitionist movement in the late 18th century.
+Thomas Clarkson was a young Englishman who became a prominent figure in the British abolitionist movement in the late 18th century.

-After winning an essay competition in 1785 on the topic of slavery, Clarkson dedicated his life to the cause.
+After he had won an essay competition in 1785 on the topic of slavery, Clarkson dedicated his life to the cause.

 In 1787, he co-founded the Society for Effecting the Abolition of the Slave Trade with other notable abolitionists such as Granville Sharp and William Wilberforce.

-Their tireless efforts included gathering evidence, writing pamphlets, and lobbying Parliament.
+Their tireless efforts included gathering evidence and writing pamphlets, as well as lobbying Parliament.

 William Wilberforce quickly became a key figure in Parliament, as he championed the abolitionist cause.